Ukrainian Name Generator - Character Names from the Eastern Slavic Tradition

 Using the Generator

-For Kievan Rus settings (9th-13th centuries) — the medieval Slavic state centered on Kyiv that is the common ancestor of Ukrainian, Russian, and Belarusian historical claims — names draw from the earliest Old Church Slavonic and Scandinavian-Slavic mixture.
-The Varangian dynasty of Rurik (the founder) gave Kievan Rus rulers names that mix Scandinavian and Slavic: Volodymyr (from Norse *Valdemar*), Sviatoslav, Yaroslav, Olga (from Norse *Helga*).
-For Cossack-era Ukraine (16th-18th centuries) — the world of the Zaporizhian Sich, the Bohdan Khmelnytsky rebellion (1648-57), the *Poltava* (the 1709 battle where Peter the Great defeated the Swedish-Ukrainian alliance that ended Cossack autonomy) — names reflect the specific Cossack military culture.
-Ivan Mazepa (the Cossack hetman who allied with Charles XII of Sweden against Peter) is the most internationally known Cossack name, through the Romantic poets who wrote about him.
-For contemporary Ukrainian characters — particularly relevant now — naming reflects the political question of Ukrainian versus Russian identity.
-A character who uses the Ukrainian form of their name (Volodymyr rather than Vladimir, Sofiya rather than Sofiya/Sofia) is making a statement.
-A character whose name was Russified under Soviet rule who is reclaiming the Ukrainian form now is making a different kind of statement.
+For Kievan Rus settings (9th-13th centuries), names draw from the earliest Old Church Slavonic and a Scandinavian-Slavic mixture.
+The Varangian dynasty of Rurik gave Kievan Rus rulers names that blend both traditions: Volodymyr (from Norse *Valdemar*), Sviatoslav, Yaroslav, Olga (from Norse *Helga*).
+This was the medieval Slavic state centered on Kyiv, the common ancestor of Ukrainian, Russian, and Belarusian historical claims, which is why the naming inheritance is still contested.
+For Cossack-era Ukraine (16th-18th centuries), names reflect the specific military culture of the Zaporizhian Sich.
+The Bohdan Khmelnytsky rebellion (1648-57) and the 1709 battle of Poltava, where Peter the Great defeated the Swedish-Ukrainian alliance and ended Cossack autonomy, shaped which names survived into literary memory.
+Ivan Mazepa, the hetman who allied with Charles XII against Peter, is the most internationally recognized Cossack name, largely because the Romantic poets (Byron, Hugo, Pushkin, Słowacki) kept writing about him.
+For contemporary Ukrainian characters, naming has become a political act.
+A character who uses the Ukrainian form, Volodymyr rather than Vladimir, Mykola rather than Nikolai, is signaling something.
+A character whose name was Russified under Soviet rule and is now reclaiming the Ukrainian form is signaling something different.
+The distinction matters more in fiction set after 2014, and even more after 2022.